 Without further ado, here's my nutrition plan....key supplements are randomly linked below to show you the specific brands I like.

 Honestly, do whatever feels best.
 I'm usually not hungry for hours after I finish something really hard, but that's me.
-The most amazing thing I had to drink on RAGBRAI was a cold beer handed to me by a child at mile 99 as I rode into town in 100 degree weather!
+The most amazing thing I had to drink on a 100 miles bike ride day during RAGBRAI was a cold beer handed to me by a child at mile 99 as I rode into town in 100 degree weather!
 And I don't drink beer.